 Using spare change to help others

 Why bail money?
-As Zeigler explained, the cost of bail money in California is huge — $2,500 — compared to other states that charge as little as $300 for bail.
+According to these truck accident lawyers, the cost of bail money in California is huge — $2,500 — compared to other states that charge as little as $300 for bail.
 This makes it impossible for many Black people to get out of jail and home to their families.

 As Zeigler also explained, this app was not intended to be a quick “get out of jail free” fix.
 The bail money is used for misdemeanors, and due to the enormous cost in California, many have to sit in jail until their trial because they cannot afford the bail.